 The challenge of staying culturally 'relevant' as a church and as the Christian faith has become like a bi-athlete trying to hit a moving target.
 The exhausting task of trying to figure out what "the kids are into these days" can be confusing, deceiving and hopeless for the ill-equipped.
 Merely locating the target is no longer sufficient, the mark must be struck on the bulls-eye, and the race must be finished ahead of the other competitors, which in the real world translates to: whoever thinks up something like Ice Bucket Challenge first wins.
 So then, how do we take all of the lessons, tips, hints and best practices of the secular...

 Crack of the bat

-by Joshua Seth Minatrea on April 2, 2015 in innovation
+by Joshua Seth Minatrea on April 2, 2015 in uncategorized

 Sporting goods giant Wilson has acquired the iconic Louisville Slugger baseball brand for $70 million cash.
 What does this have to do with the Convention and its churches?
 Quite possibly everything.
 Here's how.